MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

 # Description

-This is a WordPress-Plugin to show a responsive image-slider with JPG- or WEBP-images located in a seperate FOLDER on your server.
+WordPress-Plugin to show a responsive Image Slider with JPG- or WEBP-images located in a separate FOLDER on your server or even in the WordPress Media Library.
 A thumbnail bar could be shown under the image slider.
 The images are taken from a folder in the WordPress upload-directory.
-Fotorama is used for the slider and the useful settings are available.
-The slider works only with JPG- or WEBP-Files an not with videos.
+Fotorama or Swiper is used for the slider.
+The Fotorama slider only works with JPG- or WEBP-Files an not with videos.
+Swiper works with Videos, too.

 Optionally a Leaflet map is shown.
 This map shows the GPS-position of the images and additionally a GPX-Track that was recorded during the excursion (leaflet elevation is used for that).
-The map moves synchronously to the slider, e.g. it is centered to the GPS-Position of the currently shown image.
+The map moves synchronously to the slider, e.g. it is centred to the GPS-Position of the currently shown image.
 Under the map a height-chart of the GPX-track with its statistics is shown.
 The image slider may be used more than once per page.

-The Plugin is fully responsive (lazy loading) and SEO-friendly.
+The Plugin is fully responsive (lazy loading, srcset) and SEO-friendly.
 It adds the images optionally to the Yoast-XML-Sitemap and sets the alt-tag of the images.
 It is possible to use either the image-slider or the map with height-chart alone.
 Or the map alone with a simple marker.
-An Image zoom is provided in fullscreen mode (desktops only).
-It is deactivated for mobile devices.
+An Image zoom is provided in fullscreen mode for Fotorama (desktop only) and in the slider for Swiper.

 If resized images and thumbnails are available in the folder, the responsive image srcset is used.
 If the images were added to WP-Media-Library the WordPress-information of the Media-Library is used for the title and the alt-tag.

-The Plugin sets additionally the custom-fields 'lon' and 'lat' of the post where the slider is ues.
+The Plugin sets additionally the custom-fields 'lon' and 'lat' of the post where the slider is used.
 This are the longitude and latitude of the first image or track-point.
 This coordinates are used by another plugin from me to show all posts in a map.
 See here: https://github.com/MartinvonBerg/wp_post_map_view_simple.
 Additionally it sets the start address of the excursion in a custom field an shows under the map with a link to google-maps to retrieve the route to the starting point.
 Attention: The server-setting 'allow_url_fopen' has to be 'ON' for this to work.

 The Admin panel gives an overview of all shortcode parameters and allow to set them globally.
 Settings that have to be set individually for each slider are not provided in the Admin panel.
 The admin panel provides also an upload section for gpx-files with additionally size and point reduction and statistics calculation.
 **NEW:Settings may be done with a Gutenberg Block** also (except: "showalltracks", "mapcenter", "zoom", "markertext").
-But there is NO preview in Editor, it is still necessary to refresh teh page on the frontend.
-Attention: If the Gutenberg block is used more then once on the page the second height-chart is sometimes not correctly drawn.
-I can't finde the error for that.
+But there is NO preview in Editor, it is still necessary to refresh the page on the frontend.
+Attention: Gutenberg is currently not up to date.
-**It runs with WordPress 5.9 and PHP 7.2 - 8.0.1**
+**It runs from WordPress 5.9 - 6.1 and PHP 7.4 - 8.1.12**

 </br>